- 2 days ago

 Through my research I have developed in-situ research-based education programs that I call ‘Higher Education through Comparative Research’.
 My programs have trained over eighty young scholars in their own countries to conduct in-depth policy research and to translate that research into scholarly writing and policy-relevant briefs and seminars.

 This page contains recent ongoing and completed research and research-related initiatives.
-For a full listing of research initiatives and outcomes, see Curriculum Vitae.
+For a full listing of research initiatives and outcomes, see Curriculum Vitae

 Guggenheim Project: Cause and Blame in the Anthropocene